grifferz/pah-irc/README.md

 This will be initially supplied with the UK edition of Cards Against Humanity (because the first channels that will probably use it are UK-biased channels), but a later release should support additional packs.

+## License

+This IRC bot is made available under the Artistic License, the same as Perl itself.

+Cards Against Humanity card content is used under a [Creative Commons BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/2.0/).

 ## Bugs